-See Section 7-2 for recommended viscosity.
+See page 226 in Section 7-2 for recommended viscosity.
 Leaving a heavy summer oil in your vehicle during winter months may cause harder starting.
 If you are not sure about which oil to use, call your Toyota dealer-he will be pleased to help.